Magnificent Diego Rivera Murals in Mexico City and Breakfast!

 Man at the Crossroads

-Salma Hayek’s 2002 movie Frida does a pretty good job describing the events leading up to the Rockefeller Center mural being destroyed but here is my take on it.
+Salma Hayek’s 2002 movie Frida does a good job describing the events leading up to the Rockefeller Center mural being destroyed but here is my take on it.

 Diego would orchestrate conflicts with his patrons to maximize the press coverage.
 He was a genius storyteller and knew how to captivate the public, especially journalists.
 It was almost a badge of honor to snub the Rockefellers if he couldn’t tell the story that he wanted to tell.
 The communists were calling him a sell-out bourgeois for painting for the Rockefellers in the first place.